nklgerginov/video-editor-highlighted-subtitles/README.md

 # Video Editor with Highlighted Subtitles

-A desktop application that automatically generates word-level synchronized subtitles for videos, with highlighting effects similar to YouTube Shorts and Instagram Reels.
+The goal is to make a desktop application that automatically generates word-level synchronized subtitles for videos, with highlighting effects similar to YouTube Shorts and Instagram Reels.

 ## Features
 - Video Upload: Open any video file (MP4, AVI, MOV, MKV, WEBM)